-Trading volume contracted in the bills market and the bond market, while yield spreads between long- and short-term rates stayed above 90 basis points corporations decreased their needs short-term financing and some turned to obtain their funds through short-term loans with low interest rates rather than issuing commercial paper.
+Trading volume contracted in the bills market and the bond market, while yield spreads between long- and short-term rates stayed above 90 basis points

+The outstanding amount of commercial paper issuance in 2009 contracted while some corporations decreased their needs of short-term financing and some turned to obtain their funds through short-term loans with low interest rates rather than issuing commercial paper.

 Affected by this, the trading volume in the secondary bills market also shrank.
-In the bond market, outright transactions contracted notably and the trading amount of repo transactions also dwindled owing to diminishing dealers in bills finance holdings companies and securities companies, as well as less demand for transactions from banks.
+In the bond market, outright transactions contracted notably and the trading amount of repo transactions also dwindled owing to diminishing bond holdings by dealers in bills finance companies and securities companies, as well as less demand for transactions from banks.